Maya-Arteaga/Electrophysiology/README.md

 ## Mathematical Representation of Counting Processes
-The mathematical formulation of counting processes is elegantly simple yet profoundly informative.
-The count \(N(A:w)\) is derived from summing over an indicator function \(I_A(x_j)\), which assigns a value of 1 to each spike \(x_j\) that falls within the subset \(A\) and 0 otherwise.
-This binary distinction simplifies the process of tallying spikes within specified intervals, rendering \(N(A:w)\) a nonnegative, integer-valued random process that encapsulates the essence of neuronal firing patterns within the chosen temporal window.
+The mathematical formulation of counting processes is straightforward but informative.
+The count, denoted as "N(A:w)", is derived by summing over an indicator function "I_A(x_j)".
+This function assigns a value of 1 to each spike "x_j" that falls within the subset "A" and 0 otherwise.
+This binary distinction simplifies the process of tallying spikes within specified intervals, rendering "N(A:w)" a nonnegative, integer-valued random process that captures the essence of neuronal firing patterns within the chosen temporal window.

 ## Raster Plots